kiwisincebirth/TRS-80-MODEL-1-K/BUILDING.md

 - Main Power switch, solder either S1 (Traditional) or SW1 (Modern Toggle) switch.
 - Main Reset switch, solder either S2 (Traditional) or SW2 (Modern) push button switch.
 - Keyboard header CN3, Can be mounted on front (or  rear) of the PCB.
-  - Should be mounted carefully depending on the cable connecting to the keyborard
+  - Should be mounted carefully depending on the cable connecting to the keyboard

 Once assembled it is recommended that the board be cleaned of any resin/flux deposited during soldering.
 Using a soft toothbrush and isopropyl alcohol is generally